-Those who attend the New River Birding & Nature Festival quickly discover the key components at the very root of the experience we provide: hospitality and meeting the interests and needs of our guests; promoting our area as a great place to live, learn, work and play; and being proactive in efforts to conserve the resources that bring colorful migrant birds our way each spring.
+Those who attend the New River Birding & Nature Festival quickly discover the key components at the very root of the experience we provide: hospitality to meet the interests and needs of our guests; promoting our area as a great place to live, learn, work and play; and being proactive in efforts to conserve the resources that bring colorful migrant birds our way each spring.
 These are the values that drive our efforts to provide an experience that is as good as it can be, every spring since 2002.

-From the great food to making lifelong friends, as Bill Thompson III (editor of Bird Watcher’s Digest) describes it, the Festival is "a down home, summer camp for birders where you never want to go home."
+From the great food to making lifelong friends, as Bill Thompson III (editor of Bird Watcher’s Digest) described it, the Festival is "a down home, summer camp for birders where you never want to go home."
 The hosts, guides, guests and volunteers leave on a first-name basis with heart-felt wishes to see one another again.

-Geoff, Rachel, Keith, Paul and the volunteers associated with the New River Birding & Nature Festival have had the good fortune to be touched by the many friendships that have grown from it.
-Because it means so much to us, it is easy to assure you that we do our best to deliver outstanding bird and nature watching experiences and help create fond memories for the time you invest in us.
+Geoff, Rachel, Keith, Paul, Jodi, and the volunteers have had the good fortune to be touched by the many friendships that have grown from it.
+Because it means so much to us, it's easy to assure you that we do our best to deliver outstanding bird and nature watching experiences and help create fond memories for the time you invest with us.
 We want to show you the lush southern West Virginia countryside and we hope you enjoy rest in the place we are proud to call home.

 As you know, there is a delicate balance that must be maintained to sustain the woodland habitat of the warblers and other birds that draw your attention here on their migratory path and nesting grounds.
 We know you agree that educating today's youth builds appreciation tomorrow.
 We share our environmental knowledge with our guests as well and with local youth and communities.
 Through the years, thousands of students have heard from us in various ways that birds and the habitat they depend on are beautiful resources that can be a part of their future if they strive to maintain it and it's all great fun to discover and watch!
-Participation in any of our events helps provide funding for environmental education and leadership training to the youth in our communities in Fayette County WV and beyond.
+Participation in any of our events helps provide funding for environmental education and leadership training to the youth in our communities in Fayette County, WV and beyond.